Billanook College

-Billanook College is an independent co-ed school with an early learning program through to Year 12, located in Mooroolbark, Melbourne, Victoria, Australia.
+Billanook College is a private co-ed school with an early learning program through to Year 12, located in Mooroolbark, Melbourne, Victoria, Australia.
 It operates in association with the Uniting Church in Australia (but is not governed or managed by the Church) and is a member of Round Square.
 It was founded in 1980 by the founding principal Peter Harris.
 The college's current principal is Roger Oates.

 Billanook College is named after the name the local Wurundjeri people called the area, on which the college now stands.

 Billanook College is a member of the Eastern Independent Schools of Melbourne.
 EISM member schools in the same area regularly play each other in sporting activities ranging from Cricket, Tennis, Basketball, Soccer, Field Hockey and Australian Rules Football to Badminton and Table Tennis.
 Billanook College hosts the local VET Media and Music course as it has since 2004.

 Facilities

 The college has recently begun an ambitious building program and since 2009 have constructed several new buildings, including The Alan Ross Centre (The ARC), a 475-seat auditorium named after the college's long-serving former principal, Alan Ross, who served from 1997 to 2009.
 The new Junior Early Learning Centre was opened in 2010 and four new fully equipped science laboratories were also opened in mid 2010.

 On 28 January 2016, Billanook College opened its $1.8 million Discovery Centre building.

 About a year later Billanook opened the Mastery Centre for students from Year 7 to 9.

 They're now looking into refurbishing Senior School, and then the Performing Arts Section of the college.